 For a more basic discussion of enumeration classes, see Define Enumeration Classes.

 Note: Enumeration classes derived from built-in numeric and logical classes cannot define properties.

-If an enumeration class subclasses a built-in numeric class, the subclass inherits ordering and arithmetic operations, which you can apply to the enumerated names.
+If an enumeration class subclasses a built-in numeric class, the subclass inherits ordering and arithmetic operations that you can apply to the enumerated names.

-For example, the Results class subclasses the int32 built-in class and associates an integer value with each of the four enumeration members — First, Second, Third, and NoPoints.
+an integer value with each of the four enumeration members —

 For example, use enumeration names instead of numbers to rank two teams: